z-bone/Zach_Smith_ELK_Stack_Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it saves a whole lot of time.
 What is the main advantage of automating configuration with Ansible?
+**Ansible is simple to use, free, and efiicient.
+It is used to install commands in a file to a VM.**
 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+- **Add ELK IP to filebeat-configuration.yml**
+- **Create a playbook including the install of docker.io, python-pip, docker container sebp/elk, all able to be connected throught the ports 5601:5601, 9200:9200, and 5044:5044.**
+- **Run the playbook with ansible-playbook following with the path of the .yml file you just created.**
+- **Ensure the server is up by running the command sudo docker ps.**
+- **Add your real IP to a Network Security Group allowing it to connect to the ELK server.**
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 [Elk Server Data](https://github.com/z-bone/Zach_Smith_ELK_Stack_Project/blob/master/Images/Annotation%202020-05-11%20194625.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring **10.0.0.6**

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_